Harrisonjstreet/dba120-exam2/README.md

 # EXAM 2 for DBA-120-OA1

-This is the start of my ERD for my Final Project on managing an RMA log for customers needing technical support for broken musical instruments.
+This is my ERD to start off my final project on managing an RMA log for customers needing technical support for broken musical instruments.

 LAST UPDATED: ***4/3/2023***